PrismDX/ReplicatedProductShelf_v1_documentation/README.md

 ---

+# Recommended mesh setup

+Product mesh should have its pivot point centered for X and Y, and ideally Z at the bottom of the mesh to prevent any unintended results.
+If the pivot point for Z is not at the bottom, you can  offset the mesh using the ZMultiply found in the product info structure.
+ZMultiply should never be 0!

+---

 # How it works

 This works by picking up a product crate ( *BP_ProductCrate* ) using the character component added to your player character ( *BP_ProductCharacterComponent* ).
 When you are carrying a product crate, you will be able to interact with the product shelves ( *BP_ProductSlot* ) by adding and removing products to it.